SUPPORT THIS INDEPENDENT JOURNALISM

 The term-limit measure, the city noted in its report this month, couldn’t be included on the ballot last fall, because state law requires such a proposal can only go before voters in a regularly scheduled election.

 The city had previously put a TOT-increase measure before voters in 2016 and again in 2018.
-Both attempts failed, as more than 50% voted against the proposed 13% increase in 2016 and roughly 54% rejected the proposed 12.5% increase in 2018, according to the city.
+Both attempts failed, as more than 50% voted against the proposed increase to 13% in 2016 and roughly 54% rejected the proposed increase to 12.5% in 2018, according to the city.

 The city council on Monday, March 2 opted not to include another ballot measure proposing a TOT increase for the upcoming election.